gregoirehot/dc-news/README.md

 # Project DC-News

-It is a front-end app that displays the latest news, using the NewsData.Io(https://newsdata.io/) API.
+It is a front-end app that displays the latest news, using the [NewsData.Io](https://newsdata.io/) API.

-This app is available on https://dc-news.vercel.app/(https://dc-news.vercel.app/).
+This app is available on [https://dc-news.vercel.app/](https://dc-news.vercel.app/).

+There are two pages:

+* the Timeline.
-There are two pages: the Timeline and the news detail page.
+* the news detail page.

 You can change the country of the articles with a filter.